 Table 2 shows the model results, all based on cross-sectional data from LNU 1991.
 We see, firstly, that undereducation is positively related to experience, while overeducation is negatively related to this measure of general skills (model 1).
-For each year of "deficit" schooling, experience increases by about three years.
-Conversely, for each year of "surplus" schooling, experience decreases by on average 1.7 years.
-Compared to the association between matched years of education and experience, estimated as minus 0.6 years, the undereducated have 3.6 more years of experience per deficit year of schooling.
-These associations accord well with previous empirical findings from other countries and time-points (e.g., Sicherman 1991 on US data from the PSID), although they have not previously been estimated on the basis of the ORU specification.
+For each year of "deficit" schooling, experience increases by about three and a half years (the UE effect is evaluated relative to the estimate for matched education, RE, not relative to zero).
+Conversely, each year of "surplus" schooling is associated with on average 1.7 years shorter experience than among otherwise similar workers (the OE effect is evaluated relative to zero).
+These associations accord well with previous empirical findings from other countries and time-points (e.g., Sicherman, 1991 on US data from the PSID), although they have not previously been estimated on the basis of the ORU specification.